 Dealing with acne is a constant struggle.
 It needs more than just serums, lotions, and generic topical treatments.
-Conditions like rosacea, acute acne, and other severe skin problems need stronger medications.
-Most often than not, it comes down to antibiotics.
+Conditions like rosacea and acne may sometimes need stronger medications.
+Most often than not, it comes down to oral antibiotics.
 Doxycycline is one such drug that has gained popularity for treating acne.
 What is doxycycline?
 How does it help battle acne?
 Are there any possible side effects?
 It’s time to find out all of that.
 Read on.

 Table Of Contents